hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 {% include requirements.html content="Make sure to understand [shapefiles](geospatial-data.html#shp) and [vector data](geospatial-data.html#vector) before reading this section." %}
-{% include tip.html content="The core functions illustrated in this e-book are implemented in the [`geo_utils`](https://geo-utils.readthedocs.io/) package." %}
+{% include tip.html content="The core functions illustrated in this e-book are implemented in the [`geo_utils`](https://github.com/hydro-informatics/geo-utils) package." %}

 ## Load an existing shapefile
 `gdal`'s `ogr` module is an excellent source for handling shapefiles.
 To open a shapefile in *Python*, we need to instantiate the correct driver (`"ESRI Shapefile"` for shapefiles) first.
 With the driver object (`ogr.GetDriverByName("SHAPEFILE")`), we can then open (instantiate) a shapefile (object with `shp_driver.Open("SHAPEFILE")`), which contains layer information.
 It is precisely this layer information (i.e., references to shapefile attributes) that we want to work with.
-Therefore we have to instantiate a shapefile layer object with `shp_dataset.GetLayer()`.
+Therefore, we have to instantiate a shapefile layer object with `shp_dataset.GetLayer()`.

 ```python